 In most collections there are not only great and highly acclaimed films, but films with, well, let's say "cult" appeal.
 Hidden among the latter, however, may lurk surprisingly powerful educational aids.
 No, really.
 See our Professional Development Agenda for further details.

 PD Session — Presentation of SAGE white paper: Assessing the Impact of Educational Video on Student Engagement, Critical Thinking and Learning: The Current State of Play

 Presented by its authors, this latest empirically-based assessment by SAGE should provide lots of information for educators and managers of video content that will affect decision-making for the next several years.
-A don't-miss session complete with bar and snacks.
 More details soon.

 The Academic Libraries Video Trust is a cooperative of institutions to create preservation and replacement copies of endangered, lost, or stolen works and works on VHS, building on the online database of thousands of titles in the Section 108 Due Diligence Project.
 See full details on our Professional Development Agenda.
 (Exhibitor suites will be open concurrently with this session.)

 PD Session: Captioning video for accessibility and homegrown content: transcription standards, legal issues, and workflow

 Captioning includes not only spoken dialogue, but may also include descriptions of audio and video content for users.
 Traditionally, film industry and business professionals upload a video, consult a vendor, and download accompanying caption files to add to the media.
 However, it’s not always so simple or straight-forward.
 (Read more)

 Our able social committee assembled a complete list of restaurants on Massachusetts Avenue, near the Athenaeum, where our Best in Show screening will take place.
 Read online or download, but make your arrangements early so you can arrive promptly for the big show!